Los Angeles Theft Crime Lawyer

 Do I Need An Attorney To Defend Me In a Petty Theft Case?

-You should get an attorney to defend you, even if it's a petty theft case.
+You should get an attorney to defend you, even if it's a petty theft or shoplifting case.
 It will likely show up on your record if you're charged with a crime.
 A mark on your record for theft, even if it's petty theft, can prevent a future employer from hiring you.

 Theft on a record can have numerous consequences, and it would be wise to get an attorney to protect your rights and history.
 There are also diversion programs that are available depending on the theft.
 An experienced attorney can pull out all the stops and try to get your charges reduced or dropped when it comes to your theft-related offense.

 There are many different tactics that your criminal defense attorney can use to argue for your case.
 It is highly recommended to hire an attorney who has experience in the courthouse where your case is pending.
 An attorney who has dealt with the prosecutors and the judges will prove invaluable.

 What is California Proposition 47?

 Proposition 47 reclassifies many low-level theft offenses from felonies to misdemeanors for some defendants.
 Proposition 47 allows some defendants to sign up for a diversionary program, or if the theft is small enough, the defendant might even be able to get an infraction instead of a misdemeanor.

 Proposition 47 has watered down the effect of petty crime.
 It gives criminal defendants and their attorneys the ability to minimize the impact of theft in Los Angeles County.